-“When we started, we had no idea if it would resonate with top founders,” Doody (pictured right) says.
+“When we started, we had no idea if it would resonate with top founders,” Doody (pictured here on the left with Patterson on the right) says.
 The answer came quickly over the last year when Brickyard issued 16 term sheets, and 15 were accepted (see list of portfolio companies here).
 The start-ups come from U.S. cities like Austin, Birmingham, Boston, Chicago, New York City and San Diego as well as countries like Canada, England and Malta.
 Six of Brickyard’s team are alums of Y-Combinator, the most prolific accelerator in the world.

 “They are extremely diverse,” Doody says, explaining that “52 percent of our founders represent minorities.”

 Today, those 15 are working out of a 14,000 square foot former warehouse at 917 East 16th Street just on the fringe of the trendy Southside area where most also live.
 The facility, which Doody says can accommodate up to 25 start-ups at a time, includes 100 desks, call boxes, breakout rooms, a large conference room, common area lounge, and workout spaces – a gym, sauna, steam room, cold plunge, and showers.